 If you want to walk the whole GR20 – North to South, then this is the itinerary for you.
 Following Corsica’s granite backbone down through the heart of the island, you will encounter a variety of terrain, which means that every day is a different challenge; whether it be hiking forested slopes, high pastures and alpine valleys or scrambling across airy ridges and rocky outcrops.
-This unique European trekking holiday offers the perfect combination of Mediterranean sunshine, inspiring scenery and a challenging walking adventure; you’ll be returning home with a real sense of achievement.
+This is one of the most unique hut-to-hut hikes in Europe and offers the perfect combination of Mediterranean sunshine, inspiring scenery and a challenging walking adventure; you’ll be returning home with a real sense of achievement.

 Top tip: Booking with KE means that on many nights, the company will arrange for travellers to camp outside, rather than stay in the busy park refuges and dormitories.
 You can still use of the toilet and washing facilities of the refuges, but can also enjoy the peace, quiet and space of your own tent.